nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If you want to end the application, simply type `exit`, or click on the `Exit` button located on the left of the interface.

+---

 ## FAQ

 **Q**: Can I add multiple module tags to a user

 **A**: Yes, you can add multiple tags to a single user by using the "Module Tagging" feature multiple times.

 **Q**: Can I edit my own profile?

 **A**: Yes you may!
 Refer to [Editing a Contact's Details](#edit-a-contacts-details-edit)

 **Q**: How is `EduMate` better than Microsoft Outlook or uWave?

 **A**: We have features that Microsoft Outlook or uWave don't have but we think should be integrated into these platforms, like the [meet up recommenders](#meet-commands) and several search functions like [sort](#arrange-contacts-based-on-criteria-sort) and [find](#filter-contacts-by-keywords-find).
-It is also open-source so student developers can suggest new features and it is easily extensible!
+It is also open-source so student developers can suggest new features, and it is easily extensible!

+**Q**: What is the difference between `tag` and `edit` feature when it comes to tagging groups and modules?

+**A**: When you edit a profile, you might have to type in a lot of information and the command can get very long.
+This may potentially lead to careless edits.
+We want to have a dedicated command to do specific tagging (or untagging) so you have the option to do editing of tags separately.

 ## Summary